 - Test strips are required to verify the sanitizer concentration is correct (chlorine bleach: 50 ppm; Iodine: 12.5 – 25 ppm; quaternary ammonium: 200 – 400 ppm per label instructions).

-- You will need a place and a dish rack to air dry dishes.
-No towel drying allowed.
+- You will need space and a dish rack to air-dry dishes.
+Towel drying is not allowed.

 - Wash in warm soapy water.

 - Sanitize items for 10 seconds for bleach or 30 seconds for quats (quaternary ammonium).

 - Bring an extra thermos with hot water.
 You must change the water in wash, rinse and sanitize containers at least every two hours, or more depending on use.
 You will also need a bucket for the wastewater.